 This page is continually improving.

-This page is not intended as a sole source of information about homebrewing but as a general reference for those interested in learning basic homebrewing.
+This page is not intended as a sole source of information but as a general reference for those interested in learning basic homebrewing.

-We have attempted to present the right amount of information in the best possible format, but this is not about creating a quick read, nor a tome.
+We've attempted to present the right amount of information in the best possible format.

-Beer is considered the oldest human-produced fermented beverage in history.
-Some even consider it the catalyst for human invention.
+Beer is considered the oldest human-produced fermented beverage, some even consider it the catalyst for most human invention.
 There are tons of books and articles published about the History of Beer.
-If you want to learn more, check out Wikipedia.
-For our purposes and to deal with any myths or concerns, we will cite 4 points.
+If you want to learn more, check Wikipedia.
+For our purposes and to deal with any myths/concerns, we cite 4 points.

 -